nazzak/QT_Stm32f4discovery/README.md

 Os : Mac os x Sierra / Xubuntu 16.04
 IDE : System Workbench for STM32 / Qtcreator
 The stm32f4discovery board.
-An USB to Uart_3v3 cable, and 3 wires to connect the bord to the USB/UART converter.
+An USB to Uart_3v3 converter, and 3 wires to connect the bord to the USB/UART converter.
 A USB cable to power and load a program to the stm32.

 ## 2. File organization